lambdamusic/Ontospy/docs/pages/installation.md

 ### Installation:

-Once you have a package manager installed, get OntoSpy from the Python Package Index:
+Once you have a package manager installed, get Ontospy from the Python Package Index:

 ```easy_install ontospy``` or ```pip install ontospy```